hqjenny/centrifuge/README.md

 perl generate_soc.pl accel.json accel
 ```
 5) The generated sw wrapper `accel_wrapper.c` abd `accel_wrapper.h`is under the hardware path  `$RDIR/generators/accel/hls_vadd_tl_vadd/src/main/c`.
 The makefile for baremetal is compilation
 is copied to `$RDIR/generators/accel/Makefile.bm.in`.
 The makefile for linux is copied to `$RDIR/generators/accel/Makefile.gcc.in`.
-The postfix of the bare-metal program is `.bm.rv' and `.bm_accel.rv`
+The postfix of the bare-metal program is `.bm.rv` and `.bm_accel.rv`
 for programs with or without using the accelerator.
 Run `make` will generate both, while `make accel` generates only `.bm_accel.rv`.

 The postfix of generated linux program is `.rv`.